The Truth about Gateway Drugs and Addiction

 How Would a Gateway Hypothesis Work?

-The supporters of the gateway hypothesis for drug abuse point to basically two overarching conditions that could result in certain types of substances making individuals more vulnerable to abusing other substances.
+The supporters of the gateway hypothesis for drug misuse point to two overarching conditions that could result in certain types of substances making individuals more vulnerable to misusing other substances.
 The concepts are often divided but are not mutually exclusive.

 These explanations for the feasibility of a gateway hypothesis are in contrast to what is known as the shared factors or common liability model that seeks to explain the relationship between different types of co-occurring or comorbid mental health disorders.
 This model views the relationship as a nonspecific liability that results in individuals who have one type of mental health disorder being at greater risk for additional mental health disorders.
-The gateway hypothesis proposes a specific relationship between the use of one drug and later use of other drugs, whereas the common liability model suggests that individuals who develop an abuse issue to any drug are at a greater risk to develop any number of mental health disorders, including an increased risk for further abuse of other drugs.
+The gateway hypothesis proposes a specific relationship between the use of one drug and later use of other drugs, whereas the common liability model suggests that individuals who develop a misuse issue to any drug are at a greater risk to develop any number of mental health disorders, including an increased risk for further misuse of other drugs.1

 Gateway Drugs